mkonicek/coding-time/content/blog/scroll-events-react-hooks/index.md

 slug: /react-refs-hooks
 ---

 It is relatively common that we need to use a React ref to get access to a DOM element on the page.
 For example, we need to use a React ref in order to attach a scroll listener to a div.
-It turns out this is not totally straightforward.
+It turns out this is not always straightforward.

 ### Starting simple